 We’re looking for volunteer drivers between 25-70 years old, who hold a full driving licence.
 Applicants are required to undergo a PVG disclosure check.
 All training is provided, and our Patient Transport teams use a fleet of dedicated vehicles, so you won’t have to use your own car.

-If you’d like to find out more, send us your details on our Sign Up form and we will be in touch soon.
+If you’d like to find out more, fill in your details on our Enquiry Form and we will be in touch soon.

 CPR is one of the most important skills people can learn to help save lives.
 Our volunteers regularly organise and take part in training sessions to help members of the public learn basic bystander CPR.